Thank You - Your Support Helps Us Plant Trees

 We were attracted by their simple mission and their commitment to transparency.

-We are very proud to announce that since March, every order that you have placed with us has enabled us to fund tree planting – and we will continue to do this for each and every order that we receive.
+We are very proud to announce that ever since March 2021, every order that you have placed with us has enabled us to fund tree planting – and we will continue to do this for each and every order that we receive.

 Where are we planting trees?

 Madagascar, of course!

 Madagascar is more than just the island from the animated movie.
 It’s a nation with over 200,000 species of plants and animals that do not exist anywhere else in the world.
 But more than 90% of Madagascar’s original forests have been destroyed, displacing entire animal species and taking away the Malagasy’s ability to farm and live on the land.
 Entire mangrove estuaries are gone, leaving the bare earth to wash away into the sea.

 Every Art of the Movies order helps fund the non-profit Eden Reforestation Projects as they continue to reforest the island.
 Eden are world leaders in responsible reforestation, having already planted 265 million trees and created 2.6 million work days for local communities.